Sakurajima: Geography

+Geology

-Sakurajima is in the 25 km (15 mi)-wide Aira caldera, which formed in an enormous "blow-out-and-cave-in" eruption around 22,000 years ago.
+Sakurajima is in the 25 km-wide Aira caldera, which formed in an enormous "blow-out-and-cave-in" eruption around 28,000 years ago.
 Several hundred cubic kilometres of ash and pumice were ejected, causing the magma chamber underneath the erupting vents to collapse.
-The resulting caldera is over 20 km across.
 Tephra fell as far as 1000 km from the volcano.
-Sakurajima is a modern active vent of the same Aira caldera volcano.
+Sakurajima is an active vent of the same Aira caldera volcano.

-Sakurajima was formed by later activity within the caldera, beginning about 13,000 years ago.
-It is about 8 km south of the centre of the caldera.
+Sakurajima was initially formed about 3000 years later and has had 17 large-scale pumice eruptions since.
+It is about 8 km south of the centre of the caldera, on its rim.
+Most of the lavas and tephra erupted have an andesitic-dacitic composition but there are some rhyolite composition eruptives.

+Volcanic activity at Kita-dake ended around 4,900 years ago: later eruptions. have been centered on Minami-dake.
+Initially since 2006, activity was centred on Showa crater, to the east of the summit of Minami-dake, but by 2025 had moved to the summit crater.

+History

+Prehistoric eruptions

+After the volcano formed about 26,000 years ago BP, until recorded history times only the largest eruptions can be identified.
+Pumice layers P4 to P17 include the P14 vary thick layer from a VEI 6 eruption over 10,000 years ago.

+Historic eruptions

 Its first eruption in recorded history was in 963 AD.
 Most of its eruptions are Strombolian, affecting only the summit areas, but larger Plinian eruptions have occurred in 1471–1476, 1779–1782 and 1914.

-Volcanic activity at Kita-dake ended around 4,900 years ago: later eruptions have been centered on Minami-dake.
-Initially since 2006, activity was centred on Showa crater, to the east of the summit of Minami-dake, but by 2025 had moved to the summit crater.